abitsalihu/portfolio/README.md

   </tr>

   <tr>
-    <th>This website was created as part of the Internship challenge from the Star Labs Company.</th>
+    <th>This website was created to showcase my projects and skills!</th>
   </tr>

   <tr>